The new name for Retroscreen Virology.

 hVIVO has been pioneering flu challenge models since it was founded over 25 years ago.

-hVIVO originally began as part of the renowned Common Cold Institute in London and has applied ma...
+hVIVO has its roots in the renowned Common Cold Institute in Salisbury UK, and has applied many o...

 In 2014, hVIVO’s RSV Model has become the gold standard for human challenge studies